Skip to content

 This telemetry could feed into a real-time risk scoring system that escalates to the user before a breach attempt succeeds.

-BlastShield addresses a specific, high-severity gap in AI agent safety: preventing autonomous destruction of cloud infrastructure.
+BlastShield addresses a specific, high-severity gap in AI agent safety: preventing autonomous destruction of cloud infrastructure and arbitrary installation of unvetted dependencies.
 It does this through a two-layer architecture — kernel-level file sandboxing plus command-argument filtering — that existing tools do not provide.

 The remaining vulnerabilities are real.
-Credential exfiltration via network, Keychain access, and sandbox-exec deprecation are open problems that require further research.
-But the current state — AI agents with unrestricted access to production cloud credentials — is strictly worse.
+Credential exfiltration via network, Keychain access, sandbox-exec deprecation, and package manager evasion techniques are open problems that require further research.
+But the current state — AI agents with unrestricted access to production cloud credentials and package managers — is strictly worse.
 BlastShield makes the threat model narrower and the blast radius smaller.
 That’s worth something.